checkout-page/checkoutpage-api-sdk/README.md

-# CheckoutPage API SDK
+# Checkout Page API SDK

-Official SDKs for the CheckoutPage API, enabling developers to integrate CheckoutPage's payment and checkout functionality into their applications.
+Official SDKs for the Checkout Page API, enabling developers to integrate Checkout Page's payment and checkout functionality into their applications.

 ## Available SDKs